ItsMeForLua/ItsMeForLua/README.md

 **(8/23/2025) NOTE:** Classes have started for me.
 I will have multiple STEM classes(which includes labs).
 This means a lot of lower order AND higher order studying.
 I will be consumed in studies, thus, do not expect immediate replies unless it is a critical issue with one of my libraries.
 I will reply within the week, and I will still be actively maintaining and improving my libraries.
 You are still welcome to contact me!

+**(9/8/2025) NOTE:** Currently swamped with schoolwork.
+The Bio/Chem classes are manageable, but my Mathematics class is taking about triple the amount of time as those two combined due to the topics covered.

 ---

 ### TODO